dataform-co/dataform-web-tracking/README.md

 We are tracking features requests from users here to prioritise what is important for our users.
 Please [file an issue](https://github.com/tada-science/dataform-tracking/issues/new) and we'll answer you as soon as possible.

 ## Releases
-We use this repository to track the releases notes of Dataform, you can find all releases notes [here](https://github.com/tada-science/dataform-tracking/releases).
+We use this repository to track public issues and releases notes for Dataform, you can find all releases notes [here](https://github.com/tada-science/dataform-tracking/releases).

 ## More